gpinzon/RotHist/README.md

 Col[3] Characteristic timescale for accretion in yr, Col[4] Magnetic field strenght in G

+For running just type ./refugee.sh
 Output : File "refugee.dat" containing 26 columns describing the rotational track (mass-vsini) over the mass interval 0.1 - 7.0 Mo

-For running just type ./refugee.sh
+If you want to run just for one mass, you should use the source c file corresponding to desired mass which operates under initial conditions given by input.dat as well.